deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ## Autonomy

-The Eigenlayer protocol does not rely on a single _Operator_, nor on a single _AVS_ to work since it is a market place that brings those parties together.
+The Eigenlayer protocol does not rely on a single _Operator_, nor on a single _AVS_ to work since it is a market place that brings _AVSs_ and _Operators_ together.
 Thus the overall _Dependency_ risk is _low_.
-However, single _AVSs_ or _Operators_ can impose risks to the respective counterparties.
+However, single _AVSs_ or _Operators_ can impose risks to each other as the respective counterparties.

-The [Dependencies](#dependencies) section goes into more detail about risks potentially coming from _AVSs_ and _Operators_.
+The [Dependencies](#dependencies) section goes into more detail about risks potentially originating from _AVSs_ and _Operators_.

+> Autonomy score: Low

 ## Exit Window